Work is more than just goals and deadlines – it’s about people

 How does LitLunch work?
 And why should my organization participate?

 LitLunch is a one-day program that is quick and easy to organize.
+It can also be done virtually.
 Get the answers to all your questions with our FAQs:

 - How do we participate in LitLunch?
 (Hint: it's simple!)Participating in LitLunch requires just four simple steps:

 - Choose your leader: Designate a staff member to lead the program or ask for a volunteer on staff to take the reins

 - Set the date, time, and location for your discussion: Make sure your group has ample time to read the book before the discussion.
 Ask your colleagues to brown bag it or, better yet, treat them to lunch!